-The sums invested as unit (or fractional unit) additions are recorded and maintained by the custodian.
+Under the plan to which you subscribe, you agree to make a single payment or multiple periodic payments.
+These payments are your contributions.
+These contributions are recorded and maintained by the custodian.
 Accordingly, they represent a cash amount that you save until it is reimbursed to you.